Willamette River: 19th century

 After Portland was incorporated in 1851, quickly growing into Oregon's largest city, Oregon City gradually lost its importance as the economic and political center of the Willamette Valley.
 Beginning in the 1850s, steamboats began to ply the Willamette, despite the fact that they could not pass Willamette Falls.
 As a result, navigation on the Willamette River was divided into two stretches: the 27 mi lower stretch from Portland to Oregon City—which allowed connection with the rest of the Columbia River system—and the upper reach, which encompassed most of the Willamette's length.
 Any boats whose owners found it absolutely necessary to get past the falls had to be portaged.
 This led to competition for business among steam portage companies.
 In 1873, the construction of the Willamette Falls Locks bypassed the falls and allowed easy navigation between the upper and lower river.
 Each lock chamber measured 210 ft long and 40 ft wide, and the canal was originally operated manually before it switched to electrical power.
 Usage of the locks peaked in the 1940s, and by the early 21st century, the lock system was little used.
 Since 2011, the Willamette Falls Locks have been inactive.

 As commerce and industry flourished on the lower river, most of the original settlers acquired farms in the upper Willamette Valley.
 By the late 1850s, farmers had begun to grow crops on most of the available fertile land.
 The settlers increasingly encroached on Native American lands.
 Skirmishes between natives and settlers in the Umpqua and Rogue valleys to the southwest of the Willamette River led the Oregon state government to remove the natives by military force.
 They were first led off their traditional lands to the Willamette Valley, but soon were marched to the Coast Indian Reservation.
 In 1855, Joel Palmer, an Oregon legislator, negotiated a treaty with the Willamette Valley tribes, who, although unhappy with the treaty, ceded their lands to non-natives.
 The natives were then relocated by the government to a part of the Coast Reservation that later became the Grande Ronde Reservation.

-Between 1879 and 1885, the Willamette River was charted by Cleveland S. Rockwell, a topographical engineer and cartographer for the U.S. Coast and Geodetic Survey.
+Between 1879 and 1885, the Willamette River was charted by Cleveland S. Rockwell, a topographical engineer and cartographer for the United States Coast and Geodetic Survey.
 Rockwell surveyed the lower Willamette from the foot of Ross Island through Portland to the Columbia River and then downstream on the Columbia to Bachelor Island.
 Rockwell's survey was extremely detailed, including 17,782 hydrographic soundings.
 His work helped open the port of Portland to commerce.